ADULT PSYCHOLOGY TRACK

 The adult psychology program provides interns with supervised assessment, treatment and consultative experience with the broad range of adult patients treated at Duke University Medical Center.
 Interns work in an apprenticeship-collaborator relationship with senior staff psychologists, becoming functional members of the treatment team and contributing as professionals to the successful operation of the adult psychology service.

-The program provides training in three concentration areas:
+The program provides training in the following concentration areas:

 Interns who choose to concentrate in the Cognitive-Behavioral Psychology area spend 75% time in this concentration, and 25% time in one or two other areas.
-Interns who choose to concentrate in the Neuropsychology rotation spend 75% time there, and 25% time in one or two of the other areas.
 Interns who choose the Health Psychology concentration rotate across three or four different rotations that expose them to a variety of populations and skill areas

 I. Cognitive-Behavioral Treatment Concentration (CBT)